-Figure 33.
+Figure 26.
 The NLS editor provided by the Scout SDK.
-This editor is opened via the Open NLS Editor É link in the Scout Object Properties of the HelloworldTextProviderService node.
+This editor is opened via the Open NLS Editor ... link in the Scout Object Properties of the HelloworldTextProviderService node.

-When we did add the Message field to the desktop form of the ÒHello WorldÓ application we had to enter a new translation entry for the label of the message field as shown in Figure Add a StringField.
+When we did add the Message field to the desktop form of the "Hello World" application we had to enter a new translation entry for the label of the message field as shown in [imghelloworld_stringfield].
 The individual translation entries are then stored in language specific text property files.
 To modify translated texts we can use the NLS editor.
-[34: See Section [sec-nls\editor] for a detailed description of the NLS editor.] provided by the Scout SDK as shown in Figure 000.
+[31: See Section [sec-nls_editor] for a detailed description of the NLS editor.] provided by the Scout SDK as shown in Figure 000.

 To access the translated label field entry in the application, the Scout SDK generated the implementation of getConfiguredLabel using TEXTS.get("Message") as shown in Listing MainBox.
 In the default Scout project setup, calling TEXTS.get uses the DefaultTextProviderService in the background.
 This text provider service then defines the access path for the text property files to use for the translation.
-To resolve the provided key, the user & locale settings are used to access the correct text property file.
+To resolve the provided key, the user's locale settings are used to access the correct text property file.